 Personal injury may result from sudden release of any process pressure.
-APV recommends the use of protective clothing, gloves and eye wear when performing any installation or maintenance.
-Never unscrew sealant injection nipples from body, seats or stem, as these outlets are exposed to full line pressure and only the in-built check valve in the sealant nipple itself isolates the pressure.
-Similarly the body drain and vent valve plugs are exposed to full line pressure if opened.
+APV recommends the use of protective clothing, gloves and eyewear when performing any installation or maintenance.
+Isolate the valve from the system and relieve pressure prior to performing maintenance.
+Never unscrew sealant injection nipples from body, seats or stem as these outlets are exposed to full line pressure and only the in-built check valve in the sealant nipple itself isolates the pressure.
+Similarly, the body drain and vent valve plugs are exposed to full line pressure if opened.
+Disconnect any operating lines providing air pressure, control signals or electrical power to actuators.